yerinsmgmt/markdowns/files.md

 Saw the CTO Partner post on Hacker News.

+I'm Yerins Abraham.
 I run production AI systems day to day, on call included, and I have spent the last year building the discipline around prompting rather than winging
 it: an eval harness with golden datasets and deterministic scoring, prompt-injection rows that fail the build, and a tool-calling layer with its